Jordan Burroughs: 2008–09

 During his junior year he won the Cliff Keen title (with wins over returning AA J.P.
 O'Connor of Harvard and defending NCAA champion Jordan Leen of Cornell), where he was named the Outstanding Wrestler.
 He also broke the school's single-season dual takedown record for the second straight year with 117 in 19 duals, only giving up one himself, to future three-time Bellator MMA World Champion Michael Chandler.
 Burroughs then claimed his second Big 12 title with wins over Oklahoma State's Neil Erisman and once again over Chandler.
 Entering as an undefeated (34–0) top-seed, he claimed his first NCAA title by beating fellow undefeated (17–0) second-seed Mike Poeta in the finals.
 He also defeated future UFC fighter Gregor Gillespie in the semifinals.

 2009–10

-Burroughs was having a 7–0 regular season, including a single win at the Las Vegas Invitational against eventual UFC Interim Champion Justin Gaethje (he forfeited the next matches due to an injury from the match), before suffering a season-ending injury at a dual match against Central Michigan's Steve Brown, where he dropped an overtime loss due to the injury.
+Burroughs was having a 7–0 regular season, including a single win at the Las Vegas Invitational against eventual Undisputed UFC Lightweight Champion Justin Gaethje (he forfeited the next matches due to an injury from the match), before suffering a season-ending injury at a dual match against Central Michigan's Steve Brown, where he dropped an overtime loss due to the injury.
 This led to a medical redshirt for the remainder of the year.